brtl-fhc/lolxml-common/README.md

 A Java library to generate rule-based random text defined specified in XML.
-It intends to provide a powerful, flexible framework for automated parody (think generators of band names, corporate-speak or Dan Brown plots).
+It intends to provide a powerful, flexible framework for automated comedy (think generators of band names, corporate-speak or Dan Brown plots).

 Usage
 =====